danyelkoca/semantic-search/README.md

 - **Frontend**: [Live UI](http://ec2-3-25-72-5.ap-southeast-2.compute.amazonaws.com/)
   - Use the Search button to search by "vector", "keyword", or "hybrid" methods.
 - **Backend**: [Swagger UI](http://ec2-3-25-72-5.ap-southeast-2.compute.amazonaws.com:8000/docs)
-  - Main functionality is at the `/search` endpoint supporting all search modes.
+  - Explore the `/search` endpoint for all search modes.

 > **Note:** Backend APIs are temporarily public for evaluation purposes.